ashwinreddy/blog/_notes/Public/Metaphor.md

 title: "Metaphor"
 feed: hide
 ---
+> In the making of speech and language the spirit is continually "sparking" between matter and mind, as it were, playing with this wondrous nominative faculty.
+Behind every abstract expression there lie the boldest of metaphors, and every metaphor is a play upon words.
+Thus in giving expression to life man creates a second, poetic world alongside the world of nature. -- Johan Huizinga

-Metaphor is a [[Language]] [[Technology]] which imbues one thing, the tenor, with a sense of another, the vehicle.
+Metaphor is a [[Literary device]] which imbues one thing, the tenor, with a sense of another, the vehicle.
 For example, in "all the world's a stage," the world is the tenor and stage is the vehicle.

 In [Metaphors We Live By](https://www.worldcat.org/title/metaphors-we-live-by/oclc/1050036394&referer=brief_results), George Lakoff and Mark Johnson argue that far from being just a literary device, metaphor is core to how [[Language]] operates.
 (I believe Steven Pinker's [Stuff of Thought](https://www.worldcat.org/title/stuff-of-thought/oclc/1267996041&referer=brief_results) also makes this case.)

 Lakoff and Johnson use metaphors to drive a wedge between the binary that either there is absolute truth or people have just their personal truth.
 In fact, they say, metaphors seem to capture aspects of both.
 [Good summary here](http://www.yorku.ca/hjackman/Teaching/Toledo/3060/lakoff5.html).